Atharva-D/Emergency-ISL-Service-Provider/README.md

 The next step for With You has to be the inclusion of many more dynamic ISL signs, making With You a leading solution for accessibility issues our fellow humans face.
 Deploying the same model on an Android/ IOS application will also be a part of With You's future scope.

 ## How to use the Website
-->Click on the Detect Sign button.
-->Wait for 2-3 minutes for the camera to be switched on.
+->Click on the Detect Sign button on the website ->Wait for 2-3 minutes for the camera to be switched on.
 ->Once switched on, place your hands in front of the camera and look for the hand tracker to appear on your hand.
 ->Show the emergency sign.
 Detected sign will be shown on the top of the frame.